AbuseIO/abuseio-docs/docs/api.md

 ### Incidents

-Incidents are used as a internal model and aren't saved to the database.
-They are converted to tickets and/or events.
+Incidents are an internal model and aren't saved to the database, AbuseIO converts them to events.
-Because the models aren't saved to the database, you can only create an incident.
+Because Incidents aren't saved to the database, you can only create them.
-This model is used by AbuseIO to delegate events to other child instances.
+They are used by AbuseIO to delegate events to other instances.

 #### Model